aws-samples/aws-lambda-url-sam/README.md

 * Installing python dependencies

 make sure you have boto3 and requests dependencies installed.
-To install dependencies runn the following command.
+To install dependencies run the following command.

 ```bash
 pip3 install -r requirements.txt